Homotopical Intersection Theory, III: multi-relative intersection problems: Introduction

-For a positive integer $j$, let $Q_1,\dots, Q_j \subset N$ be a collection of pairwise disjoint compact smooth submanifolds of a compact connected smooth manifold $N$.
-Here $N$ is allowed to have a boundary, but each $Q_i$ is assumed to have empty boundary.
-Given a map $P \to N$, where $P$ is a compact manifold, the problem we consider is to find a deformation of $f$ off of the $Q_i$ {\it simultaneously.} We approach this inductively, by assuming that $P$ can be deformed off of any proper union of the $Q_i$ in such a way that the deformations line up in a certain fashion.
+be a collection of pairwise disjoint closed smooth submanifolds of a compact connected smooth manifold $N$.
+Given a map $P \to N$, where $P$ is a closed manifold, the problem we consider is that of finding a deformation of $f$ off of the $Q_i$ {\it simultaneously.} We approach this inductively, by assuming that $P$ can be deformed off of any proper union of the $Q_i$ in such a way that the deformations line up in a certain homotopically coherent fashion.
+We first explain what this precisely means.

-To make this precise, recall that a $(k+1)$-ad of spaces consists of a space $X$ together with $k$ subspaces $X_1,\dots X_k \subset X$.
-The notation for such data is $(X;X_1,\dots, X_k)$, but we will sometimes simply write $X$ when the subspaces are understood.
+Recall that a $(k+1)$-ad of spaces consists of a space $X$ together with $k$ distinguished subspaces $X_1,\dots X_k \subset X$.
+The notation for such data is $(X;X_1,\dots, X_k)$, but it will often be convenient to simply write $X$ when the subspaces are understood.

 \begin{ex} (1).
 A space $Z$ can be considered as a constant $(k+1)$-ad, i.e., $(Z;Z,\dots,Z)$.